 As part of the construction procedures, the Contractor shall undertake a safety and hazard assessment to ensure all procedures are in accordance with the Workplace Health and Safety Act.

-If the pile certification requires down-the-pile access, the Contractor shall provide sufficient equipment and safe transport within the pile for personnel and or equipment for the Geotechnical Assessor who will certify the pile capacity.
+If the pile capacity assessment and certification requires down-the-hole access, the Contractor shall provide sufficient equipment and safe transport within the pile for personnel, the Administrator and the Geotechnical Assessor who will certify the pile capacity.